Cedar Rapids Kernels: Cedar Rapids baseball history

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Kernels were organized into the High-A Central.
 In 2022, the High-A Central became known as the Midwest League, the name historically used by the regional circuit prior to the 2021 reorganization.

 Ballpark

-The team's first home ballpark was Belden Hill Park, followed by the original Veterans Memorial Stadium, which opened in 1949.
+The team's first home ballpark the original Veterans Memorial Stadium, which opened in 1949.
 In August 2000 voters approved a referendum to build a new ballpark adjacent to the old one, which was demolished after the 2001 season.
 The new Veterans Memorial Stadium was completed in time for the opening of the 2002 season, and the Kernels set a franchise attendance record of 196,066 in the new park's inaugural year.